thunderbird/thunderbird-release-docs/processes/yearly_esr.md

 1. Build, promote, push, and ship
 2. Verify that files are available on FTP
 3. Verify that `thunderbird.net` download link works
+4. Setup final Balrog rules to allow updating from old ESR

 ## Setting up meta bug